sontx/letrun/docs/task/task-handler.md

    - A node package that exports a default class that implements the `TaskHandler` interface.
    - The entry point should be defined in the `main` field in `package.json`.
    - The package should be published to npm or a private registry.
-   - We recommend you name the package with `letrun-task-` prefix.
+   - We recommend you use scoped package and name the package with `@letrun-task-` prefix.
    - You can install the package using `letrun task install <package-name>` command.
    - We also support you place the package in the `tasks` directory manually.